SeelabFhdo/lemma/IntermediateModelTransformations/doc/Intermediate Data Model Format Specification/source/body.rst

     .. py:method:: String[1] getImportTypeNameForDatatypes()

         Helper that returns the name of the import type for data types.
-This method will always return the value "DATATYPES".
+This method will always return the value \"DATATYPES\".
 This corresponds to the possible value of the
         :ref:`importTypeName <link__IntermediateImport_importTypeName>`
         attribute.